 - Demonstrate respect for yourself, peers, your environment, and staff.

 - Dress appropriately

 - Accept redirection from staff

 - Show common courtesy

 - Express yourself in a way that is not offensive to others

 - Take an active role in your learning.

 - Complete assignments on time

 - Stay on task during class time

-- o Be prepared for class each day
+- Be prepared for class each day

 - Ask for help when needed

 - Check teacher websites/Family Access frequently

 - Attend all classes on a daily basis.

-- o Be punctual
+- Be punctual

-- o Strive for perfect attendance
+- Strive for perfect attendance

-- Make up missed work in a timely manner
+- o Make up missed work in a timely manner

 - Be responsible and accountable for your own actions.

-- o Set aside time each day for homework/planning for tomorrow
+- Set aside time each day for homework/planning for tomorrow

-- o Avoid disrupting others from learning
+- Avoid disrupting others from learning

-- o Set high goals for yourself
+- Set high goals for yourself

 - Display a positive attitude towards learning.

 - Read and follow instructions

 - o Give full attention in class

-- o Show respect for learning and the learning process
+- Show respect for learning and the learning process

 - o Interact well and work cooperatively with others